Courtney Tenz

 Bio:

-A US-born writer who's lived in Germany for years, I actively promote women's rights.
-I speak German fluently and have served as a university lecturer on North American culture and history.
-I have previously spoken at the Media Convention in Berlin on how online harassment of women journalists threatens freedom of expression and have taught courses in media literacy and creative writing both in the US and Germany.
-I can speak to current US politics and society, especially as it concerns domestic policy and women's rights.
-I frequently write and speak about cultural differences between the US and Germany and the need for diversity.
+A US-born writer, I now divide my time between Cologne, Germany, and Colorado USA.
+I speak German fluently and am an expert on North American culture, US politics, geography, and history.
+I specialize in women's rights and domestic policy, and have focused my research in the past on how online harassment of women journalists threatens freedom of expression.
+I teach media literacy and creative writing both in the US and Germany and frequently write and speak about cultural differences between the US and Germany and the need for diversity.

 Examples of previous talks / appearances: